tomgxz/Kraken/REPORT.md

   > I tend to stay away from automated solutions to technical programming, especially online ones, where subscriptions and paywalls are a massive component of the industry.
 I'm beginning to look into creating a website for my shop, but I'm cautious about using website builders and may go down other avenues.

   4. Ideal features
-  > The design is the most important bit for me - I should be able to create the entire site to look exactly how I want it, and then be able to release it to the public.
-Making sure that everything looks how it should, that precision is a big importance to me.
+  > The design is the most important bit for me - I should be able to create the entire site to look exactly how I want and then be able to release it to the public.
+Making sure that everything looks how it should, that precision is of great importance to me.

   5. Programming methods
   > You should definitely look at how other services have created their versions before, as it can give you inspiration and help you work out how you want to approach the construction of it.
 Make sure to be constantly testing and looking for feedback - I'd be happy to help with that.